SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 The Nevada OSHA portion of the course includes 12 end-of-module quizzes and a final exam.
 Each quiz has five questions, and you have an unlimited number of attempts to score an 80% or higher.

-The final exam contains 20 questions and has a time limit of 180 minutes.
+The final exam contains 20 questions.
 To pass the exam, you must earn 70% or higher.
 Like the quizzes, you can retake the exam as often as needed until you pass the test.

 OSHA Outreach Testing